GearPlug/dynamics365crm-python/README.md

     - However microsoft azure app configuration is a mess so the Tenant ID is preferable
 - redirect_uri: your service callback url
 - state: your unique generated state to identify the requester
-  - you could also initiate an oauth flow with msal manually with initiate_auth_code_flow method, check the [example](https://github.com/Azure-Samples/ms-identity-python-webapp)
+  - you could also initiate an oauth flow with msal manually with initiate_auth_code_flow method, check the [official example](https://github.com/Azure-Samples/ms-identity-python-webapp)

 ```python
 authorization_url = client.authorization_url("tenant_id", "redirect_uri", "state")